Mother (1963 film): Theme

 Many scenes are filmed against the background of the Genbaku Dome in Hiroshima.
 Shindō, who was born in Hiroshima Prefecture, repeatedly attempted to memorialise the bombing of his birthplace and its aftermath in films like Children of Hiroshima (1952), Mother, Sakura-tai Chiru (1988) and Teacher and Three Children (2008).

+Legacy

+Mother was screened at a 2012 retrospective on Shindō and Kōzaburō Yoshimura in London, organised by the British Film Institute and the Japan Foundation.